www.sillybeliefs.com

 The show concluded by trumpeting all the amazing results and developments that have resulted from the first series.
 But of course there weren't any so just as much trickery was involved in this segment as the first.
 Not one single case from the first series has been solved or is even close to being solved.
 The psychics contributed absolutely nothing in the way of new clues.
 They may have publicised the cases and got people thinking about them, but you don't need to be psychic to do this.
 We already have programs such as 'Crimewatch' that do this, and they actually contribute to solving crimes, unlike 'Sensing Murder' which only serves to massage the low IQ of gullible people.

-Posted by the 'Silly Beliefs' Team, 11 Sep, 2007 ~ Add a Comment
+Posted by the 'Silly Beliefs' Team, 11 Sep, 2007 ~ Add a Comment Send to a Friend

 Comments: